rickycorte/ing-sw-2020-attorre-burduja-cortelazzo/README.md

 Notice: Codecov badge shows only Controller and Model coverage.
 Network and view tests are not required by specification thus the packages are skipped.

+In the following section we use `AM44.jar` as file name but it could be different.
+If you download the jar form `Release` branch the name will match.

+### Starting the server

+First you need to create a server instance to host the matches with:

+`java -jar AM44.jar -s`

+This will run a server on the default port.
+You can also use a custom port by running:

+`java -jar AM44.jar -s <port>`

+## Starting the client

+Both GUI and CLI are supported and can be used to play the game.

+If you want to run a new GUI client you can run:

+`java -jar AM44.jar`

+If you have set the Java path correctly you should be able to also use a double click to open a GUI client.

+If you want to create a CLI client you can run:

+`java -jar AM44.jar`